manifold-systems/manifold/docs/articles/api_schema_first.md

 * JSON Schema is the API *Single Source of Truth (SSoT)*
 * Eliminates the code generation step in your build!
 * Scalable: JSON files are source files
+* No custom class loaders, no runtime agents, no annotation processors
 * Top-notch IDE integration:
   * Make JSON Schema changes and immediately use the changes in your code, no compiling
   * Incremental, processes only the JSON Schema changes you've made, faster builds